 Although the Cape region is usually lumped together for geographical convenience, it is somewhat like saying “Southern California”.
 It has a geographical meaning, but when referring to specific vegetation is isn’t very useful.
 The mountains in the Cape region rise to almost 7,000 ft and have Pinyon Pine forests and other trees at their tops.
 At sea level there is Central Gulf desert flora and along the shores of some bays there are mangrove swamps.

 While the high Cape region is of difficult access to most naturalists, the lower-elevation surroundings have many interesting aspects that nearly all tourists to Los Cabos don’t appreciate.
-These are summarized in the following paragraphs.
+Some of these are summarized in the following paragraphs.

 Mangroves are salt-tolerant trees that grow along tropical shorelines.
 Although mangroves are found along both sides of the Baja California peninsula (farther north in the Gulf than on the Pacific) they are readily accessible near La Paz.
 By driving northwards from La Paz on the road towards the Ferry Terminal one passes a handful of relatively accessible mangrove “swamps”.
 These have distinctive structures that are dependent on the tidal range, wave action, and rainfall of the site.
-With little nutrients from lack of rain-runoff from rivers, the mangroves do not grow tall like in parts of Florida.
-The mangroves are restricted to bays where the wave action is a minimum and sediments accumulate.
-However, within the mangrove swamp there is strong zonation of the mangrove species dependent on the wave action and salinity of the soil.
+Because of the lack of rain and runoff from rivers and the resultant lack of nutrients, the mangroves do not grow tall like in parts of Florida and the wet tropics.
+And, like all mangroves, they are restricted to bays where the wave action is a minimum and sediments accumulate.
+However, within the mangrove swamp there is strong zonation of the mangrove species that is dependent on the wave action and salinity of the soil.
 Areas of the bay that are only flooded during the highest tides are salt encrusted and devoid of mangroves.
 Mangroves most capable of tolerating wave action and minimum soil salinity are the Red Mangroves (Rhizophora mangle) and these are considered the stereotypical mangroves by people who are familiar with mangroves (many people aren’t).

 Relatively few mangrove species are found in the Americas (a half dozen or so), compared with many more in the eastern Tropics.
 Only three are found in Baja California and these grow smaller, due to poorer nutrients, than those in other parts of the Americas.